EfeAkkurt/Rock-Paper-Scissors/README.md

 ## Known Issues

-- **Case Sensitivity**: The game is case-sensitive, meaning "rock" and "Rock" are treated differently.
-This can confuse users.
 - **Invalid Input Handling**: If the user enters an invalid option, the game simply says, "There is a typo or this is not an option!"
 This can be improved with better error handling.
 - **Redundant Code**: The code has many repetitive conditions that can be simplified for better readability and maintainability.